-The reduction of 2 CMV involved fatal crashes per year equates to a 5% reduction over a 3 year period (2018, 2019, 2020).
-The starting point for the crash reduction goal will be derived from the actual outcome of the 2017 CMV involved fatal crash results.
+The reduction of 5 CMV involved fatal crashes per year equates to a 3% reduction over a 3 year period (2021, 2022, 2023).
+The starting point for the crash reduction goal will be derived from the actual outcome of the 2020 CMV involved fatal crash results.

-Program Activities for FY 2018 - 2020: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-The MCSU will utilize "Strike Force" details in the counties with the highest number of CMV related fatal crashes in the state, in an effort to reduce the crashes by 5%, (6 fatal crashes) over a 3 year period.
+The MCSU will utilize "Strike Force" details in the counties with the highest number of CMV related fatal crashes in the state, in an effort to reduce the crashes as indicated above over a 3 year period.
 The MCSU will use approximately 6 inspectors to conduct one 40 hour "Strike Force" detail per month in the identified high fatal crash counties.
-The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
+The MCSU will monitor and evaluate the enforcement efforts on a monthly basis using data from FMCSA's Crash Statistics Mapping Tool, ADVANCE Dashboard and the Combined Accident Reduction Efforts (CARE) to adjust the enforcement strategies as necessary.
 The data from both resources will ensure enforcement strategies are adjusted as needed.